Payment Actions

 operationService.PayOrder(credentials, order);

-Paying the order in cash to the waiter
+Paying for an order in cash with settlement to the waiter

 var order = PluginContext.Operations.GetOrders().Last(o => o.Status == OrderStatus.New || o.Status == OrderStatus.Bill);